Dimple278/GO-chatAPP/README.md

 - Ensure the database is running before starting the application.
 - The chat messages are broadcasted in real time to all online users.
 - The `cobra` library is used to handle the CLI commands and their flags.

-## Contributing

-Feel free to submit issues or pull requests if you want to contribute to this project.

-## License

-This project is licensed under the MIT License.